 Any type of file upload in Angular is not different than a regular file upload using native HTML file input control and a little bit of javascript.
 POST

-ing the file to the server, however, can be achieved with HttpClient
+ing the file to the server can be achieved with the HttpClient

 <div class="columns">